tuiSSE/e4sm-editor/plugins/e4sm.de.metamodel.design/README.md

 External components, by default, do not have a main responsible.

+## Person Management Table (PM)
+This table allow to visualize all persons available in the model.
+The user can also add or delete existing ones.

 # Analysis Methods
 Please refer to [the main Readme file](../../README.md#analysis-objectives) for the possible analysis goals.